 The Department of Chemistry and Biochemistry Graduate Programs offers primarily Doctor of Philosophy (Ph.D.) degrees in Chemistry and Biochemistry.
+However, we are accepting applications directly into the MS degrees in Chemistry and Biochemistry.
 Our twenty faculty members are research active in the areas of analytical, biochemistry, computational, inorganic, organic, materials, and physical chemistry.
 Faculty have a broad and complimentary expertise in a range of specialty areas including chemical synthesis, microbiological manipulations, chemical structure, spectroscopic techniques, and mechanism at the molecular level.
 The research at our department is highly collaborative with interdisciplinary research opportunities for the student across campus and abroad.

 Applying to our Department

 Applications for Fall of 2023 will be accepted starting September 15, 2022.
 No spring applications will be accepted.

 We are no longer accepting applications for Fall of 2022.

 Priority is given to applications that are in our office by January 15th, 2023.
 Applications received after January 15th, are eligible for acceptance if spaces are available.
 Filling out and submitting an application form is the first step toward becoming a graduate student in the Department of Chemistry and Biochemistry.

 To be considered for an application waiver, you must send the following; a short, professional statement on why our department is a good fit for your long term professional goals, a transcript, and an English test score (for international students not on the language exception list, see below).
 All applicants - your transcript must contain a legend on your grading system (point scale and what each grade means) to be considered for a waiver.

 - Waivers will be considered when all of the information is provided.